-The management of large quantities of data, presents a global challenge to many industries.
-The tools and techniques which data science provides us with is helping to make sense of it.
+The management of large quantities of data presents a global challenge to many industries.
+The tools and techniques which data science provides us with are helping to make sense of it.

 Actuaries, by the nature of their work, are familiar with using data, but ensuring that they are familiar with some of these emerging techniques is increasingly important.

 In addition, actuaries increasingly work alongside data scientists and will benefit from a better understanding of how they work.

 The Certificate in Data Science is part of the IFoA’s lifelong learning agenda and is a significant step for the IFoA as we seek to provide opportunities for our Members to continually develop their skillset in a fast-moving, ever-changing business environment.

 This is a 10-week online programme.
 There will be eight weeks of learning with structured support for learners, followed by two weeks to complete the final programme assignment.
 The estimated weekly study time commitment for the certificate is 8-10 hours.
 This certificate has been designed to be taken anywhere in the world.

 The certificate is open to all our members - Fellows, Associates, Students, and Affiliates; whatever your background or experience in this area.
 No prior knowledge of coding is required.